codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/What-if---2e75.md

 ---

-What if we want the balloons alternating on the left and ride sides, like a magazine?
+What if we want the balloons alternating on the left and right sides, like a magazine?
 ![](.guides/img/float-on-sides.png)
 ---

-For that we need to introduce the sister property of `float`, namely `clear`!
+For that we need to introduce the sister property of `float`, namely `clear`.